FumiyaKohzu/ReadmeEditor/remote-virtio-gpu_README.md

 - Install the header for `virtio-loopback-driver`.

   Download the `virtio-lo-dev_X.X.X.deb` development ubuntu package from the latest release builds from its github repository and install it.
-  Specify the correct version of `X.X.X` by referring to https://github.com/unified-hmi/virtio-loopback-driver/releases/latest, for example: `virtio-lo-dev_1.0.0.deb`.
+  Specify the correct version of `X.X.X` by referring to https://github.com/unified-hmi/virtio-loopback-driver/releases/latest
+  For example: `virtio-lo-dev_1.0.0.deb`.

   ```
   wget https://github.com/unified-hmi/virtio-loopback-driver/releases/latest/download/virtio-lo-dev_X.X.X.deb